What affects the delivery time of my car?

 - Factory order

 If we do not currently have the car you’d like in stock, Leasing Options will go to the manufacturer or main dealer network for you.
 Although we have a separate allocation from our vehicle manufacturers, this can take anywhere between two weeks to six months.
 This is exactly the same as it would be if you were sourcing a car through any other method.

 If the car you are leasing is a popular model, there may be a longer wait to have it delivered.
 In most cases this will be because the manufacturer will be dealing with a backlog of orders.
 This is particularly true for new models that are due to be released onto the market, with pre-orders sometimes creating long waiting lists.

 At different times of the year, manufacturers will place more of a focus onto certain models to meet their schedules.
 This is particularly true when a new generation or model is set to be released onto the market.
-Depending on when the order for your car is placed, this could have an effect on its delivery time.
+Depending on when the order for your car is placed, this could influence its delivery time.

-Some manufacturers also close down their factories annually.
-Although this happens less often nowadays, some manufacturers still have a close down.
+Some manufacturers also close their factories annually.
+Although this happens less often nowadays, some manufacturers still close.
 Once they return, there may be a backlog of orders to process, which can affect delivery times.